michyscholar123/wezzysquizzy/README.md

 ## Welcome to My Blog website

-You can use can say hello through this awsome tool I am experminting with right now oh Say hello to mother for me too.
+You can say hello through this awsome tool I am experminting with right now.

 ### Markdown